(888) 552-6760 SCHEDULE AN APPOINTMENT

 Treatment for stage 0 (carcinoma in situ), 1A, 1B and 2A pancreatic cancer typically involves resection, as these tumors are small enough to be surgically removed.

 Surgical resection is the best option in terms of achieving a higher survival rate for pancreatic cancer.
-After surgery, you may receive adjuvant chemotherapy or radiation treatment to help destroy any remaining cancer cells and prevent a recurrence.
+After surgery, the patient may receive adjuvant chemotherapy or radiation treatment to help destroy any remaining cancer cells and prevent a recurrence.

 Surgery is a potential treatment option for about 20 percent of those with pancreatic cancer, ASCO says.
 This percentage is low because pancreatic cancer is typically diagnosed after it has spread.
 Sometimes other treatments, such as radiation therapy, are used before surgery.